cunilog/cunilog/configfiles.md

 Keys and values may contain [white space](https://en.wikipedia.org/wiki/Whitespace_character).
-However, white space is removed before the first and after the last non-white-space character unless the key or values is enclosed in quotation characters.
+However, white space is removed before the first and after the last non-white-space character unless key or values are enclosed in quotation characters.

 | Opening quote | Closing quote |
 | ------------- | ------------- |